vecna/trackmap/README.md

   * you can run the script *perform\_analysis.py* by your own (it send to our hidden service the results automatically).

+If you're a **Linux users** with a constantly running box and few times:

-  * **OR**, you can run the **Vagrant script** below explained to create a virtual machine _under our control_, where we can perform the tests (less effort for you, and we eventually will sent to you an email asking to start you box when the tests get updated).
+  * You can run the **Vagrant script** below explained to create a virtual machine _under our control_, where we can perform the tests (less effort for you, and we eventually will sent to you an email asking to start you box when the tests get updated).

 ## Run the test script

 Is tested only under debian/ubuntu:

+Some base requirements:

     sudo apt-get update
+    sudo aptitude remove phantomjs -y
-    sudo apt-get install tor git wget -y sudo aptitude remove phantomjs -y
+    sudo apt-get install tor git wget -y sudo apt-get install traceroute python-pip gcc python-dev libgeoip-dev -y sudo apt-get install geoip-database libfontconfig1 -y

-    # repository phantomjs has old versions, we need > 1.9.0
+Distributions phantomjs has commonly old versions.
+We need > 1.9.0 Download phantomjs in the most suitable location for you, I suggest in /usr/local/share

     wget https://phantomjs.googlecode.com/files/phantomjs-1.9.2-linux-i686.tar.bz2
-    #eventually move phantomjs in /usr/local
     tar jxf phantomjs-1.9.2-linux-i686.tar.bz2
     cd phantomjs-1.9.2-linux-i686/bin
-    sudo ln -s `pwd`/phantomjs /usr/bin/phantomjs
+    ln -s `pwd`/phantomjs /usr/bin/phantomjs
     cd ../..

+*Note: sha224 cksum of phantomjs-1.9.2* 4b6156fcc49dddbe375ffb8895a0003a4930aa7772f9a41908ac611d

+Come back in the directory of the tests, and:

     git clone https://github.com/vecna/helpagainsttrack.git
-    sudo apt-get install traceroute python-pip gcc python-dev libgeoip-dev geoip-database libfontconfig1 -y sudo pip install GeoIP tldextract termcolor poster cd helpagainsttrack
+    sudo pip install GeoIP tldextract termcolor poster

 And then finally run:

+    cd helpagainsttrack
     ./perform_analysis.py verified_media/NAME_OF_YOUR_COUNTRY

-Note, sha224 checksum for phantomjs-1.9.2 is

-    4b6156fcc49dddbe375ffb8895a0003a4930aa7772f9a41908ac611d

 ## Vagrant option (a.k.a. less effort, more trust needed)